MiraiMindz/PythonLessions/Code/Karllos/FundamentosI/FundamentosI_Karllos.md

 ====================================================================================================

-## 1.0 dynamically typed and static type (variable declaration in dynamic and static typed language)
+## 1. Dynamically typed and static type (variable declaration in dynamic and static typed language)

 =====================================================================================================